adrianboston/Loudspring-Lab-Website/posts/2012-02-20-page-ranking.md

 :rank 0

 <h2>People have no time for a slow web.</h2>
-<h4>That means Speed, Page Ranking, Interaction and NextGen devices.</h4>
+<h4>That means Speed, Page Ranking, Interaction and Next Gen devices.</h4>

 <p>It's well known that design attracts attention.
-Less known is that websites need to be designed for speed.
-For two reason.
-They won't easily show up in a search engine, and mobile devices have thinner bandwith.
-Moreover, websites need to be designed for the mobile's much smaller screens.</p>
+Less known is that good design includes speed.
+For valid reason.
+They'll get low Page Ranking (PR) and won't readily show up in a search engine.
+And mobile devices have thinner bandwith.
-<p>Basically, its a combo of math and design.</p>
+<p>Further, websites need to be designed for the Next Generation of much smaller screens found on iPhones, iPads, Notebooks and Android screens.</p>
-<p>Call us if you need to gain a market share on digital media and mobile screens.</p>
+<p>Basically, its time to loudspring your website for mobile purposes.</p>